azshue/TPT/index.markdown

 <!-- Pre-trained vision-language models like CLIP are ideal for ``open-world" problems.
 For example, we can apply CLIP to classify arbitrary categories in a zero-shot manner in image classification.
 However, a prompt tuned on a specific downstream dataset can be less generalizable to categories outside its training set.
 We conduct cross-dataset evaluation on image classification, where we consider 10 different source/target datasets.  -->

 In each matrix $A$, $A_{i, j}$ is the **normalized relative improvement** on the $j_{th}$ dataset of using the prompt tuned on the $i$-th dataset.
 The value $A_{i, j}$ stands for **how well a method trained on a source dataset $i$ performs on a target dataset $j$**, in comparison with a zero-shot CLIP baseline (using a hand-crafted prompt).
 Thus, the higher, the better.
 The last row is the performance of TPT, which is not tuned on any source dataset.
-The last column summarize the average improvement over 10 datasets, measuring the overall generalization ability across the 10 datasets.
+The last column summarizes the average improvement over 10 datasets, measuring the overall generalization ability across the 10 datasets.

 <p align = "center">
 <img src = "https://github.com/azshue/TPT/blob/gh-pages/assets/cross-datasets-figures.png?raw=true">